Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/ActionBindings.md

         // aliases.
         //
         // NOTE: Registering from the static constructor using InitializeOnLoad and
-        //       RuntimeInitializeOnLoad is only one way.
+        //       RuntimeInitializeOnLoadMethod is only one way.
 You can register the
         //       composite from wherever it works best for you.
 Note, however, that
         //       the registration has to take place before the composite is first used
         //       in a binding.
 Also, for the composite to show in the editor, it has